SequAna-Ukon/VTK_CF/README.md

     - access to archived sequencing data
     - sequencing pre-processing and quality control
     - sequence analysis
-- R scripting to manipulate, analyze and visualize data
+- R scripting to manipulate, analyze, and visualize data
 - Workflow management with Nextflow

 I will provide resources for all topics we cover and you are encouraged to look at these